 Quizzes: Short take-home quizzes will be given approximately every class day on the previous day's material.
-These will be due the next class day by 2:45 pm.
-Quizzes can be turned in during class or at my office.
+These will be due the next class day by 3:00 pm.
+Quizzes can be turned in during class or at office hours.
 On review days before exams there will be in-class quizzes.
 No late quizzes will be accepted and no make-up quizzes will be given.
 A 0 will be entered for any missed quiz.
 You may miss up to 3 quizzes without penalty.
 If you choose to miss fewer than three quizzes, the appropriate number of your lowest quiz scores will be dropped.
 You are encouraged to take all the quizzes to maximize your quiz grade.
 Quizzes will be posted under "Content" on Blackboard so that if you miss class (although that is strongly discouraged!) you can still print the quiz.
-Copies will also be available on my office door.
-The quiz scores will make up $\frac{70}{3}\% \approx 23.33\%$ of your grade.
-You may work with others on the take-home (but not inclass) quizzes.
+The quiz scores will make up $70/3\% \approx 23.33\%$ of your grade.
+You may work with others on the take-home (but not in-class) quizzes.
 Quiz solutions will be posted on Blackboard under "Content" soon after they are given.

 Examinations: There will be three examinations during the session, on alternate Thursdays.
-There will be 60 minutes tests on July 10 and July 24, and a two-hour comprehensive final exam on the last day of class, August 7.
+There will be 60 minutes tests on July 16 and July 30, and a two-hour comprehensive final exam on the last day of class, August 13.
 There will be no make-up exams, even in the case of an emergency.
 With an acceptable excuse your missed exam score will be replaced by your score on the relevant portion of the final exam.